-- WSCs receive the administrative/policy guidance and available resources for the necessary TAA-funded services required by each participant's Individual Employment Plan (IEP). - 2.
-EDD will further provide and support staff development activities that enhance the implementation of this TAA/WIOA Co-Enrollment Policy. - The TAA-eligible participant receives a handout indicating the deadlines to maintain eligibility (to be issued during the interview process with the TAA specialist, and a copy to be provided to the WIOA case manager to facilitate compliance). - 4.
-City's Rapid Response Unit obtains a copy of TAA Orientation sign-in sheets to track who has been to both Rapid Response and TAA Orientations with the understanding that participant information will ONLY be used for this purpose and will not be shared with any third party or used for marketing purposes until EDD has obtained the WIOA/TAA co-enrollment/referral form (DE8308), which must be signed by the customer, partner, and EDD Representative. - 5.
-EDD Workforce Services Division runs a QMF to enhance outreach efforts, contingent on the City providing appropriate justification. - 6.
-Participants receive all TAA related forms in their native language (once these are developed). - 7.
-TAA services are provided in accordance with the following procedures: - a.
-TAA Orientations: Led and facilitated by TAA; - b.
-Case Management: Discuss career goals, barriers, career changes, and any discussions involving advice or guidance to a WIOA/TAA co-enrolled worker; - c.
-Barriers to Employment: Discuss and document lack of transportation, language barriers, and/or educational levels; - d.
-Job Referrals: Assist TAA clients with suitable job referrals; - e.
-Job Placement: Assist TAA clients in finding jobs matching their skills and abilities; - f.
-Training Support: Fund client training through the TAA program; and - g.
-TAA Benefits and Services: Provide TAA benefits and services in accordance with published TAA guidance (i.e., current, and published TAA Policy and Procedure Checklist).
+- WSCs receive the administrative/policy guidance and available resources for the necessary TAA-funded services required by each participant's Individual Employment Plan (IEP). - EDD will further provide and support staff development activities that enhance the implementation of this TAA/WIOA Co-Enrollment Policy. - City's Rapid Response Unit obtains a copy of TAA Orientation sign-in sheets to track who has been to both Rapid Response and TAA Orientations with the understanding that participant information will ONLY be used for this purpose and will not be shared with any third party or used for marketing purposes until EDD has obtained the WIOA/TAA co-enrollment/referral form (DE8308), which must be signed by the customer, partner, and EDD Representative. - EDD Workforce Services Division runs a QMF to enhance outreach efforts, contingent on the City providing appropriate justification. - Participants receive all TAA related forms in their native language (once these are developed). - TAA services are provided in accordance with the following procedures: - TAA Orientations: Led and facilitated by TAA; - Case Management: Discuss career goals, barriers, career changes, and any discussions involving advice or guidance to a WIOA/TAA coenrolled worker; - Barriers to Employment: Discuss and document lack of transportation, language barriers, and/or educational levels; - Job Referrals: Assist TAA clients with suitable job referrals; - Job Placement: Assist TAA clients in finding jobs matching their skills and abilities; - Training Support: Fund client training through the TAA program; and - TAA Benefits and Services: Provide TAA benefits and services in accordance with published TAA guidance (i.e., current, and published TAA Policy and Procedure Checklist).